MichaelTA0111/ELE3001-FYP-BEng/doc/Progress/project-diary.md

 - MA updated the repository encompassing the whole project on GitLab.
 This included fixing issues with updating submodules.
 - MA updated his local git email to his QUB Outlook account.
 - MA updated the graphing script to create graphs for the CHERI and IPC modes of operation, both by themselves and with the no packet processing mode of operation.
 - MA plotted new graphs with adjusted mean packet processing latencies.
-This eliminates the buffer read in and clear time.
-The adjusted means are also printed to console for reference.
-To note, this does not replace the graphs which do not account for these adjustments, but is in addition to them.
+This eliminates the buffer read-in and clear time.
+The adjusted means are also printed on the console for reference.
+They do not replace the graphs that do not account for these adjustments but are in addition to them.
 - MA updated the list of remaining TODOs.

 To do: